 The Assessment Committee has reviewed your current Student Assessment Plan.
 We found that in most areas, your Plan approaches or meets our standards.
 However, there are a few areas that need attention.
-First, your student learning goals need to be slightly revised in order to be clearly student-focused.
-For example, Learning Goal 1 could be revised to say "Upon successful completion of the requirements for the EVST Major, students will be able to articulate [demonstrate? "understand" is widely believed not to be assessable] the structure and dynamics of the natural world."
-From your curriculum map, it is not clear what the numbers reference.
+Your Student Learning Goals are good; however, we note that they come from a 1993 APA publication and wondered whether they continue to accurately reflect your desired student outcomes in 2019 and whether there was anything unique about a Hendrix College Psychology Major.
+From your curriculum map, it is not clear at what level each course addresses the learning goals.
 You might want to take a look at this.
 We found that your direct and indirect assessment measures approach our standards.
 However, as you can see from the template, we would like more detail about which specific elements of your assessment tools relate to each learning goal.
 We want you to include the tools that you will use for direct and indirect assessment (i.e. specific student survey questions and specific references to learning goals on rubrics) in your SAP.
 Finally, you are one of very few departments to have a clear Cycle of assessment as detailed in your annual Assessment Report.
 We would love to see that in your Student Assessment Plan.
 Please use the template provided in the materials to indicate which goals will be assessed in what years, and using what methods.